neophob/js1k18/README.md

-# js1k2018 - WIP

-## NAME

-- mauna loa
-- mauna loa craft
-- Black Rock City
+# js1k2018 - Black Rock City

-- black blocks on mars
-- bl2onma
-- lavaland
-- aetna
+* Use Firefox to render